play-co/menus/readme.md

 Basic styles are defined in `styles/style.js`

-If you want to customize more add `ui/menus` field to your manifest.json `Make sure path points to a valid json file`
+If you want to customize more add `browser/menus` field to your manifest.json `Make sure path points to a valid json file`

 ~~~
   ...,
-  "ui": {
+  "browser": {
     "menus": "path/to/your/styles"
   },
   ...